-- Texas Overtime Rates
+Texas Overtime Laws

-Texas Overtime Rates
+Texas Overtime Pay Rates

 The majority of hourly employees in Texas have the right to an overtime pay rate.
-The Fair Labor Standards Act (FLSA) determines this as a rate mandated to employees who work over a total of 40 hours a week.
+The Fair Labor Standards Act (FLSA) determines this as a rate mandated for employees who work over a total of 40 hours a week.

 Overtime in Texas is set at 1.5 times the regular hourly rate for workers who exceed 40 hours a week.